-- children born on or between 1 September and the end of December must start full time school by the beginning of the spring term in January - children born from 1 January to the end of March must start full time school on 1 April - children born from 1 April to the end of August must start school at the beginning of the autumn term in September.
+- children born on or between 1 September and the end of December must start full time school by the beginning of the spring term in January - children born from 1 January to the end of March must start full time school on 1 April - children born from 1 April to the end of August must start school at the beginning of the autumn term in September under the co-ordinated in-year admissions process.

-The school's expectation is that a child born between 1 April and 31 August should start the Reception class at the beginning of the summer term at the latest.
+The school's expectation is that a child born between 1 April and 31 August should start the Reception class at the beginning of the summer term at the latest to ensure they are educated alongside their peer group.

 However, parents may choose that their child does not start school until the September (beginning of the autumn term) following their fifth birthday.
-Parents must note the place cannot be held open beyond the summer term, this will mean that as their child will be a year one pupil when they join, parents will need to apply for a year one school place, using the in-year application form.
+Parents must note, that as the reception place cannot be held open beyond the summer term, choosing this option will require parents to apply for a year one place under the coordinated in-year admissions scheme with the local authority (please see 'in year applications')